 The Commissioner Handbook will be available online one month before General Assembly.
 Login information will be sent to registered commissioners at that time.
 The Supplement to the Commissioner Handbook will be available online in June 2020.

 Make the most of your opportunity to serve as a new commissioner to the PCA General Assembly!

-- Click here to register for the First Time Commissioners Dinner.
+- Click here to register for the First Time Commissioners Luncheon.
 Space is limited.

 - Plan to attend the GA for Rookies seminar led by Dr. Roy Taylor, Stated Clerk of the General Assembly.

 - Register to attend a meal or event.

 - Bring your family!
 Be sure to check out the Women and Family Events.
 If the programs and activities are not sold out, onsite registration may be available.